Plumsail/forms-docs/SharePoint/design-sp.rst

 Working with New, Edit and Display forms
 **************************************************
-You can select which form you want to edit in the upper right corner of the editor:
+Once you connect to a SharePoint List, you can select which form you want to edit in the upper right corner of the editor:

 |pic2|